Christmas Opening Hours, Useful Information and Key Contacts

 Step three - keep your home warm

-We know this is difficult given current energy prices, but wherever possible try to heat your home using gas central or electric storage heaters.
+We know this is difficult given current energy prices, but wherever possible try to heat your home using gas central heating or electric storage heaters.
 Do not use paraffin or portable gas heaters as these put a lot of moisture into the air.

 Good heating controls on your radiators, room thermostats and a timer will help control the heating throughout your house and manage costs.